Defoamer: Detergents

 Anti-foams are added in certain types of detergents to reduce foaming that might decrease the action of the detergent.
 For example, dishwasher detergents have to be low foaming for the dishwasher to work properly.

 Defoamer is added into the recovery tank of carpet extractors to prevent too much-foaming damage to the vac motor.

 Food

 When used as an ingredient in food, antifoaming agents are intended to curb effusion or effervescence in preparation or serving.
 The agents are included in a variety of foods and in materials for food preparation; McDonald's includes polydimethylsiloxane (a type of silicone) in its oil to mitigate hazardous splashes of oil caused by foaming in fryers, so it has been listed as an ingredient in their chicken nuggets, french fries, and other fried menu items.

 Industrial use

-Defoamers are used in many industrial processes and products: wood pulp, paper, paint, industrial wastewater treatment, food processing, oil drilling, machine tool industry, oils cutting tools, hydraulics, etc.
+Defoamers are used in many industrial processes and products: wood pulp, paper, paint, industrial wastewater treatment, food processing, oil drilling, machine tool industry, oils cutting tools, hydraulics, etc. Besides, for many building materials, such as cement, mortar, self-leveling compound, or tile adhesive, foam can be an unwanted side effect that disrupts the subsequent work steps and may even undermine the stability of the construction.
+It needs defoamers to eliminate or reduce the formation of bubbles and ensure smooth processing of the compound.

 Pharmaceuticals

 Antifoaming agents are also sold commercially to relieve bloating.
-A familiar example is the drug Simethicone, which is the active ingredient in drugs such as Maalox, Mylanta, and Gas-X.
+A familiar example is the drug simethicone, which is the active ingredient in drugs such as Gas-X.